HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 The function retrieves and displays recent feedback for the logged-in student.

 ## Input Parameters
-- Parameter: uname
+- Parameter: username
    - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as varchar(80) in the database

 - Parameter: studentid
-   - Type: int
+   - Type: ?
    - Description: Describe parameter.
 Stored as *int(11)* in the database

 ## Calling Methods